-The Red River (RR) and Dien Bien Phu (DBP) faults are conjugate strike-slip faults which in Pliocene-Quaternary times have shown, respectively, right-lateral and left-lateral sense of motion.
+The Red River (RR) and Dien Bien Phu (DBP) faults are conjugate strike-slip faults which in Pliocene-Quaternary times motion.
 The RR marks the boundary between the South China and Indochina blocks which has been shaped in two phases: during sinistral ductile shear active in 27-16 Ma, followed by exhumation and uplift from a depth of 20-25 km, and as dextral, predominantly brittle shear active in Plio-Quaternary times (Leloup et al., 1995 and references therein).
 This change of the sense of motion is related to collision between India and Eurasia.
 The pre-Pliocene history of the DBP is poorly known, although its recent sinistral character is obvious.
 Both these zones display different style of seismicity: RR is seldom accompanied by strong earthquakes, the strongest event recorded in historical times being 5.9, whereas DBP is the locus of frequent and relatively strong earthquakes of magnitudes 5-6 (max Ms 6.8).
-Geodetic (GPS) data are available for the RR only, showing 1-5 mm/yr of dextral slip (Cong and Feigl, 1999).
+1-5 mm/yr of dextral slip (Cong and Feigl, 1999).